ocgineer/ocgineer.github.io/index.md

 This is a known issue, and nothing you can do about this.
 The hotkey system is currently being rewritten to allow modifier keys (alt, shift, control) and mouse buttons (4 and 5) as hotkey **and** allow other applications to use the same hotkeys.
 No ETA for when this will be available.

-## Hotkeys are not working in Streamlabs OBS

-Currently there is a known issue in Streamlabs OBS version 0.8.9 where hotkeys are not activated on startup.

-1. Open up `Hotkeys` in settings and close it.

-`This issue is fixed in the next version`

 ## My Elgato HD60 is not capturing audio

-1. Make sure your Video Capture Device is set to `Elgato Game Capture HD` and **not** `Game Capture HD60 S (Video) (#01)`
+1. Make sure your Video Capture Device is set to `Elgato Game Capture HD` and **not** `Game Capture HD60 S (Video) (#01)`.
+2. Try running Streamlabs OBS as administrator.
+3. Try reseating the HDMI cable when Streamlabs OBS is open.

-2) If the above option doesn't work for you, try running a 3.5mm audio cable from your monitor (headphones, if available) to your line-in on your PC.
-Then use an `Audio Input Capture Source` in a scene you want to have the Elgato audio, and select the line-input.
-You might want to add a small "Render Delay" `Filter` to the Elgato Video Capture Device to resync with the audio.
+If the above option doesn't work for you, and you have an HDMI splitter where one goes to your monitor, try running a 3.5mm audio cable from your monitor (headphones output, if available) to your line-in on your PC.
+Then in Windows Sound -> Recording you go into the properties of your line-in device and select `listen to this device` under Listen.
+This patches the audio received from the line-in tp the default selected, aka desktop audio, device.

 ## High CPU usage in Idle